The following types of contributions are welcomed:

 Conditions “a” (1 and 2) and “b” must both be met.
 Others contributing to the work should be recognized separately in an Acknowledgement.
 In the covering letter that accompanies the submitted manuscripts, it must be confirmed that all authors fulfilled both conditions.

 General: Submission should be made online through “User Home” / “Author”.
-Following documents should be uploaded in separate pages:
+Text should written double spaced 12 point font in plain format.

 1. Cover letter: All authors must sign the letter, with one named correspondent (give postal and e-mail addresses and telephone numbers).
 Disclose all possible conflicts of interest (e.g. funding sources for consultancies of studies of products).
 A brief indication of the importance of the paper to the field of public health is helpful.
 You may suggest up to 4 knowledgeable reviewers (include postal and e-mail addresses and telephone numbers).